irfandeen/tp/docs/DeveloperGuide.md

 ## **Implementation**

 This section describes some noteworthy details on how certain features are implemented.
+> ❗ **_NOTE:_** The lifeline for the obejcts instantiated should end at the destroy marker (X) but due to the limitation of PlantUML, the lifeline reaches the end of diagram.

 ### Add an internship application
 ![Sequence diagram of add command](diagrams/sequence-diagrams/AddSequenceDiagram.png)